WASHINGTON — More Americans are buying houses and taking on mortgage debt at a time when higher home prices are also boosting their ownership stakes.

-The Fed's figures aren't adjusted for population growth or inflation.
-Household wealth, or net worth, reflects the value of homes, stocks and other assets minus mortgages, credit cards and other debts.
+Household wealth, or net worth, reflects the value of homes, stocks and other assets minus mortgages, credit card debt and other borrowing.
+The Fed’s figures aren’t adjusted for population growth or inflation.

 Mortgage debt rose 2.5 percent in the second quarter at a seasonally adjusted annual rate, the biggest quarterly gain in more than eight years.
 The increase appeared to reflect rising home sales, which reached a nine-year high in June before slipping the following month.
 Higher sales mean that more people are taking on mortgages.

 But it also reflects a return to a normal housing market.
 More purchases are being made by actual homeowners and fewer by investors, who frequently pay with cash.
 All-cash sales fell to their lowest level in nearly seven years in July.

 Still, the increase in mortgage debt remains tame by historical standards.
 Mortgage debt jumped at double-digit rates in 2004 and 2005, toward the end of last decade’s housing bubble.
 Americans were cashing out the equity in their homes while refinancing their mortgages and using the proceeds to support greater spending.

 Home prices began to rebound in 2012, which has increased housing wealth.
 Ownership equity now equals 57.1 percent of the value of Americans’ homes, the highest level since 2006.
 That figure had plunged as low as 36 percent during the Great Recession, which officially began in December 2007 and ended in June 2009.

 The overall increase in household wealth documented by the Fed’s report has likely been a boost to confidence.
 When Americans feel wealthier, they are likely to spend more, thereby providing a lift to the economy.